Agreements made before 1 Jan 2010

 • Australian workplace agreements (AWAs)

-• individual transitional employment agreements (ITEAs).
+• individual transitional employment agreements (ITEAs)

 Termination of zombie agreements

-Where to find these agreements
+Where to find zombie agreements

 You can find collective agreements from the Fair Work Commission – Find an agreement database.

 AWAs and ITEAs are private documents and aren’t available online.
 If one of these registered agreements exists, the business should have a copy.
-For further assistance in obtaining a copy you can also contact us.
+For further assistance in obtaining a copy you can also Contact us.

 We can give information about an AWA or an ITEA to the parties of an agreement.
 This includes bargaining agents to the agreement at the time the agreement was lodged.

-• the name and address of the employee
+• name and address of the employee

-• the agreement reference number
+• agreement reference number

-• the classification of the employee.
+• classification of the employee.

 If you would like to access an agreement that you're not a party to, we will need to check your authority to do so first.
 Contact us for more information about what this involves.